 I am a Postdoctoral fellow in Dr. Michael Talkowski’s lab at Massachusetts General Hospital.
-I will be investigating the detection of copy number and structural variants, as well as their implications for human health.
+I am investigating the detection of copy number and structural variants, as well as their implications for human health and phenotypic variation.

 I’ve also spent a summer working at Pacific Biosciences with Elizabeth Tseng on quantifying variability in the long sequencing reads produced by PacBio machines and evaluating new applications of these unique reads.

 The fastest method of contacting me is through an e-mail to the following address: jmfu AT mgh DOT harvard DOT edu.